-All official acts of the commission or the executive director shall be evidenced by a recorded or written record.
-Official action of the commission or the executive director shall not be bound or prejudiced by any informal statement or opinion made by any member of the commission, the executive director, or the employees of the agency.
+All official acts of the commission or the [Executive Director] Agency Chief shall be evidenced by a recorded or written record.
+Official action of the commission or the Agency Chief shall not be bound or prejudiced by any informal statement or opinion made by any member of the commission, the [Executive Director] Agency Chief, or the employees of the agency.